Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Elastic and inelastic contributions to the tunneling current

-In Fig.~2 both excitation energy $|e|V$ and $k_BT$ are normalized by the energy of a surface magnon with the wave-length equal to the screening radius $Dr^{-2}_S$.
-For $T=0$ the second derivative is discontinuous at $V=0$ (curve A) recovering the zero-bias anomaly due to the emission of surface magnons studied theoretically in Ref.~\onlinecite{Zhang97}.
-As $|e|V$ increases, the wave-length of the excited magnon, $\sim(|eV|/D)^{1/2}$ becomes shorter and, when it reaches $r_S$, the electron-magnon coupling in Eq. (\ref{IETS}) becomes strongly energy-dependent leading to a $1/|e|V$ decrease in the tunneling spectrum.
-Finite temperatures (curves B-E) result in the smearing of the zero-bias anomaly due to the counter spin-flip processes (Fig.~1b) which lead to a finite-rate increase in the response at small $|e|V$ and hence to the formation of {\it two antisymmetric peaks}.
-In agreement with the experimental data of Refs.~\onlinecite{Moo98,Moo00,Jap1,Jap2,Jap3}, at relatively low temperatures ($k_BT < Dr^{-2}_S$, curves B and C) the peaks are sharp.
+In Fig.~2 both excitation energy $|e|V$ and $k_BT$ are normalized by the characteristic energy of a surface magnon, $D\kappa^2$, with the wave-vector equal to the inverse screening radius $\kappa$.
+For $k_BT/D\kappa^2\to 0$ the second derivative is discontinuous at $V=0$ (curve A) recovering the zero-bias anomaly due to the emission of surface magnons studied theoretically in Ref.~\cite{Zhang97}.
+As $|e|V$ increases, the wave-vector of the excited magnon, $\sim\sqrt{|eV|/D }$, becomes larger and for $\sqrt{ |eV|/D }\sim \kappa$ the electron-magnon coupling in Eq. (\ref{IETS_half}) becomes strongly energy-dependent, leading to a $1/|e|V$ decrease in the tunneling spectrum.
+Finite temperatures (curves B-E) result in the smearing of the zero-bias anomaly due to the counter spin-flip processes (Fig.~1b) which lead to a finite-slope increase in the response at small $|e|V$ and hence to the formation of {\it two antisymmetric peaks}.
+In agreement with the experimental data of Refs.~\cite{Moo98,Moo00,Jap1,Jap2,Jap3}, at relatively low temperatures ($k_BT < D\kappa^2$, curves B and C) the peaks are sharp.
 As the temperature increases, they broaden and shift towards higher excitation energies (curves D and E).
 At large $|e|V$ all the curves merge showing a temperature-independent behaviour, also clearly seen in the experiments~\cite{Moo98,Moo00}.
-For the screening radius $r_S\geq a$ the characteristic magnon energy $Dr^{-2}_S$ is much smaller than that related to the Curie temperature of the ferromagnets $k_BT_C$.
+It should be noted that for screening radius $\kappa^{-1}\geq a$ the characteristic magnon energy $D\kappa^2$ is still much smaller than $k_BT_C$.

-To compare our results with the experimental data of Refs.~\onlinecite{Moo98,Moo00,Jap1,Jap2,Jap3}, we can estimate the voltage corresponding to the peak positions at low temperatures as $V_P\sim Dr^{-2}_S/|e|$.
-For $r_S\sim a\sim 10\AA$ and the spin stiffness in transition metals $D\approx 300-500\, meV\times\AA^2$ one obtains $V_P\sim 3-5\, mV$.
-In Refs.~\onlinecite{Jap2},~\onlinecite{Jap1} and~\onlinecite{Moo98} the peaks were observed at $2\, mV$, $12\, mV$ and $17\, mV$, respectively.
+To compare our results with the experimental data of Refs.~\cite{Moo98,Moo00,Jap1,Jap2,Jap3}, we estimate the voltage corresponding to the peak positions at low temperatures as $V_P\sim D\kappa^2/|e|$.
+For $\kappa^{-1}\sim a\sim 10\AA$ and spin stiffness typical for transition metals, $D\approx 300-500\, meV\times\AA^2$, one obtains $V_P\sim 3-5\, mV$.
+In Refs.~\cite{Jap2},~\cite{Jap1} and~\cite{Moo98} the peaks were observed at $2\, mV$, $12\, mV$ and $17\, mV$, respectively.
 At the same time, the Curie temperature of the ferromagnets corresponds to the voltage of order of $100\, mV$.
-The relation (\ref{ratio}) between the spin-polarization of the current and the peak intensities for P and AP configurations is also in good agreement with experimental data~\cite{Jap1,Jap2}.
+The relation (\ref{ratio}) between the spin-polarization of the current and the peak intensities for the parallel and antiparalell configurations is also consistent with experimental data~\cite{Jap1,Jap2}.